rdzhulai/deep-lung-sliding-detection/README.md

 ## Overview

-This repository contains the implementation of our research on detecting the absence of lung sliding in ultrasound videos using deep learning techniques.
-The project aims to aid in the diagnosis of pneumothorax by automating the identification of lung sliding, a crucial indicator of pleural movement during respiration.
+The primary goal of this project is to develop and evaluate deep learning models capable of accurately detecting the absence of lung sliding in lung ultrasound (LUS) videos.
+This detection is crucial for diagnosing conditions such as pneumothorax, which requires timely and accurate intervention.

 ## Table of Contents